onap/vnfrqts-requirements/docs/Chapter4.rst

 -  Growth templates can use the private networks and other shared resources exposed by the Base Module template.

+* R-xxxxx The VNF **SHOULD** be scaled by providing additional "growth unit" templates that can be used to create additional resources in logical scaling increments.

 VNF Modules may also be updated “in-place” using the OpenStack Heat Update capability, by deploying an updated Heat template with different VM counts to an existing stack.
 This method requires another VNF module template that includes the new resources *in addition to all resources contained in the original module template*.
 Note that this also requires re-specification of all existing parameters as well as new ones.

+* R-xxxxx The VNF **MAY** be scaled "in-place" using the OpenStack Heat update capability.

 *For this approach:*